SamuelMabonga/Safe-Courier/README.md

 FRONTEND & BACKEND IMPLEMENTATION
--- Unforntunately, I was diagnosed with COVID-19 just before the start of this exercise, therefore I could not deliver the assigned work as expected.
+-- Unforntunately, I was diagnosed with COVID-19 just before the start of this exercise, therefore I could not deliver the assigned work as expected due to the illness.
 -- However I will start updating the repo with code over the next 5 days.
 I really hope you bear with my circumstances, i really want to be part of this program once i get fully recovered.
 Thank You.